ironhack-labs/lab-coffee-and-books/readme.md

 Books and coffee are two very compatible things.
 If you think about it, a nice cup of a hot beverage and a book are two amazing things to have together.

-In this exercise, let's create an app to save both bookstores and coffee places and display them.
+In this exercise, let's create an app to save both Bookstores and coffee places and display them.
 You could even use Google Maps to display a path from one place to the other.

 :bulb: **Hint:** To accomplish this new challenge, feel free to follow the Google Maps & Express, the previous lesson.